arowM/elm-neat-layout/README.md

 * Natural liquid layout
 * No need for manual cropping of texts
 * No unintentional overflow of contents
-* Flexible layout building with fewer APIs
+* Flexible layout built with fewer APIs

 ## Why not support styles?

 The elm-neat-layout is a framework for building *layouts*, so it does not provide a way to specify *styles* such as background colors, etc. Just use CSS for that purpose!

-Wouldn't it be better to use a language especially designed for styles?
-It would be the similar reason you chose Elm, a language especially designed for TEA.
-CSS is a good language for styles, though not adequate for layouts.
+Wouldn't it be better to use a language specially designed for styles?
+It would be the similar to the reason you chose Elm, a language specially designed for TEA.
+CSS is a good language for styles, but not adequate for layouts.

 ## Sample applications